 - Adjustable closure

 - The back is slightly inflexible.

 Say sayonara to soreness with these ultra-breathable leather loafers that aren’t just ideal for nurses but for anyone who wants a stylish pair of kicks.
 The rounded toe-box is spacious enough to accommodate broad, swollen feet while the high-rebound latex insole soaks up shocks (but never liquids) and feels comfortable all day long.
 Designed with natural, anti-slip EVA soles and stitched with a focus on durability, the shoes will gain you a lot of traction — on the floor and among co-workers — even after years of everyday wear.
 When you’re not attending to patients or customers, you can pair these non-slip nursing shoes with a cute dress or even workout leggings for relentless arch support.

 - Non-slip EVA sole

 - Easy to clean

 - Available in 6 designs

 - Sizing may run small

 These short-heeled women’s leather nursing shoes are designed to withstand the rigor of long, hard days.
 Their rubber sole offers excellent grip and stability, keeping your steps intact no matter how well-polished the floor is.
 The insides are air-cushioned, resulting in a lighter shoe that reduces the amount of effort it takes for you to walk or run around.
-Ideal for professionals looking for greater comfort and control, these white leather nursing shoes are ridiculously comfy while also being pairable with casual outfits.
+Ideal for professionals looking for greater comfort and control, these white leather, easy to clean nursing shoes are ridiculously comfy while also being pairable with casual outfits.
 The hand-stitched seaming and holes on the side are purposeful inclusions to make them last longer and give you extra breathability.

 - 100% leather